QubesOS/qubes-doc/InstallationGuide.md

 **NOTE:** If you're migrating from Qubes Alpha 1, and want to preserve your AppVMs (specifically your data), you should use ```qvm-backup``` tool to make a backup (Qubes Alpha 2 will let you automatically restore it later).

+**NOTE:** Do not try to install Qubes Alpha 2 on top of an already installed Qubes Alpha 1 -- you should reinstall everything from scratch!

 First we need to install a minimal Linux distribution that would later become our Dom0 system.
 We strongly recommend choosing a **64-bit Fedora 13 distribution**.

 1. Download the 64-bit version of Fedora 13 installation DVD ISO: